rjmacarthy/express-typescript-starter/README.md

 npm run dev
 ```

-To serve:
+To start:
 ```
-npm run serve
+npm run start
 ```

 To debug in visual studio code: